flyteorg/flyte/rsts/deployment/plugin_setup/aws_array.rst

            flytectl --config ~/.flyte/flytectl.yaml create execution -p <project> -d <domain> --execFile ~/map_wf.yaml

-As soon as the task starts executing, a link for the AWS Array Job will appear in the log links section in flyte console.
+As soon as the task starts executing, a link for the AWS Array Job will appear in the log links section in Flyte Console.
 As individual jobs start getting scheduled, links to their individual cloudWatch log streams will also appear in the UI.

 .. image:: https://raw.githubusercontent.com/flyteorg/flyte/assets/img/map-task-success.png